 iPhones in the Decline stage, as of November 2018 – iPhone 6, 7 and 7 Plus

-While we discussed the situation of each iPhone model in the product lifecycle, the graph above gives a feel of the product life cycle of the iPhone as a product.
+While we discussed the situation of each iPhone model in the product life cycle of Apple iPhone, the graph above gives a feel of the product life cycle of the iPhone as a product.